 Hoi An is best known for its tailoring business and there is plenty to explore while you wait to get something made.
-There are a lot of hidden gems there from temples, bridges and of course beautiful landscapes.
+There are a lot of hidden gems in Hoi An from temples, bridges and of course beautiful landscapes.

 To enter the ancient city of Hoi An you must purchase a tourist card.
-Each ticket costs $5 USD and international visitors can visit 5 places among 21 sightseeing places and 1 places for traditional art show.
+Each ticket costs $5 USD and international visitors can visit 5 places among 21 sightseeing places and 1 place for a traditional art show.
 It is also combined with the entrance ticket to the town.

-After a long day of visit the sites I recommend picking a French café along the canal to sip a Vietnamese coffee and watch the boats go by.
+After a long day of visiting the sites, I recommend picking a French café along the canal to sip a Vietnamese coffee and watch the boats go by.

 Nicole, Travel Gal

-Vietnam is a beautiful country that is rich culture and history.
-Yen Bai Province is one of the 58 provinces in Vietnam, and is an alluring place to visit, it is located 200 km from Hanoi, the capital.
+Vietnam is a beautiful country that is a rich culture and history.
+Yen Bai Province is one of the 58 provinces in Vietnam and is an alluring place to visit, it is located 200 km from Hanoi, the capital.

 Elizabeth, Digital Travel Guru